 It is important to note that if such a system is implemented, then it needs to be clear, consistent, and transparent.
 A rewards system which is unreliable, unclear, or perceived to be unfair will have the opposite impact, fostering mistrust and a ‘why bother’ attitude in employees.
 It also needs to be relevant; think about what would improve the lives of your employees and use these features to build the system.
 Done well, reward schemes can be one of the key drivers of employee engagement.

 Collaborative working is a crucial factor when it comes to understanding what drives employee engagement.
 Remember that in most cases, the workers on the ground will have a better day-to-day knowledge and understanding of what their role involves, and the potential impact of any changes or adaptations.
 This can give them a unique insight into how best to implement changes that will work.
-Make sure that there is an accessible employee engagement platform which allows everyone to contribute.

 #5 Strategic communication

 Strategic communication is one of the top employee engagement drivers.
 It allows workers at all levels to see the bigger picture, offering them greater motivation to work as part of the wider team; they can see the desired end goal, and feel part of the narrative of the business.
 It’s a crucial element of any employee engagement model.

 A poor leader will never garner the respect of those in their care.
 In turn, these workers will become demotivated and frustrated, both of which will have a negative impact on their overall work engagement.
 Strong leaders create strong teams - both key ingredients in the recipe of effective engagement.